rightsstatements/rightsstatements.github.io/en/about.md

 The task of Technical Working Group is to develop and maintain the technical infrastructure and data model that powers the rights statements offered by RightsStatements.org, as defined in the white paper "[Requirements for the Technical Infrastructure for Standardized International Rights Statements](/en/documentation/technical-white-paper/)".

 The Technical Working Group is chaired by Mark Matienzo (Stanford University Libraries) and Antoine Isaac (Europeana) and has the following members:
+* Sascha Adler, Lead Application Developer, Canadian Research Knowledge Network;
 * Plaban Kumar Bhowmik, Assistant Professor, Indian Institute of Technology Kharagpur;
 * Valentine Charles, Data R&D Coordinator, Europeana;
 * Esmé Cowles, Digital Infrastructure Developer, Princeton University;
 * Karen Estlund, Associate Dean for Technology and Digital Strategies, Penn State University Libraries;
 * Tom Johnson, PhD Student, University of Washington Information School;
-* Patrick Peiffer, Digital Librarian, Bibliothèque Nationale de Luxembourg; and
+* Patrick Peiffer, Digital Librarian, Bibliothèque Nationale de Luxembourg;
+* Mark Raadgever, Trove data team, National Library of Australia; and
 * Richard J. Urban, Digital Asset Manager and Strategist, Corning Museum of Glass.

 <div class="box">
 ## With support from